-Avan Chandiyude Makan - Movie Synopsis
+Avan Chandiyude Makan - Malayalam MOVIE

 Avan Chandiyude Makan, the Thulaseedas-directed film that has been pending release for long, was finally released a couple of weeks back.
 It is to be noted that the film is very different from the earlier films of the director, who had focused mainly on making light entertainers for the family audience.